 Dumbo octopuses are not as common as some other species, meaning that it’s not always a simple thing for a male and female to find one another and breed.
 This is remedied somewhat by the fact that Dumbo octopuses have no single period for breeding as other animals do.

-The females carry ego throughout their maturity.
-After mating, the female can choose to store the male’s sperm until she believes its the best time to reproduce.
+Females carry ego throughout their maturity.
+After mating, the female can choose to store the male’s sperm until she believes it’s the best time to reproduce.
 This will be judged in regard to environmental conditions and the relative safety of an area.
-Usually, these octopuses fine a hard surface, such as a rock on the sea floor, to wait for the young to hatch.
+Usually, these octopuses find a hard surface, such as a rock on the sea floor, to wait for the young to hatch.
 The juveniles are believed to be able to survive on their own from birth.
 The octopuses live between three to five years.

 Dumbo Octopus Threats

 Fortunately, there are few threats this octopus faces due to its preferred habitat deep beneath the ocean’s surface.
 The octopus is capable of changing colors, from pink, to red, to brown, to camouflage itself from predators like shakes and cephalopods.
 Luckily, Dumbo octopuses do not face threats from humans due to their distance from the surface.
 Right now, their conservation is listed as “Least Concern” by the IUCN Red List.

 - Dumbo octopuses are named after the Disney character of the same name.